 You also have to make sure that your coop has a few certain elements to ensure that your hens stay happy and healthy.
 When building your coop you should ask yourself the following questions:

 - Secure against predators and rodents?

 - Protected from moisture?

-Roosts are another very important part of your chicken coop.
+Roosts are another chicken coop must have.
 Chickens don’t sleep on the ground.
 They like to be up in the air, so you will need to provide a space for them to roost when they go to bed each night.
 When adding your roosts you want to keep a couple things in mind:

 - Roosts should be at least 12 inches away from the wall.
 This provides them space for their head or tail to hang off comfortably.

 - Give at least a couple of feet between the uppermost roost and they ceiling so that your birds don’t chance hitting the ceiling when jumping up to their roosts.

 - When calculating how much roosting room you need, estimate at least 12 inches of space per bird.